danyaalqaramseh/first-time-coding/README.md

 ######  5-Success of others :

-_Be inspired by the success of others but don't be intimidated by it , you will be if you can_
+_Be inspired by the success of others but don't be intimidated by it , you will can if you want_

 ## How i remind  myself of how to keep me in a growth mindset :